Profit Impact of Market Strategy

 The Profit Impact of Market Strategy (PIMS) program is an empirical research initiative that analyzes the relationship between business strategy and performance outcomes.
-Launched at General Electric in the 1960s, the program maintains a database of 4,300 strategic business units ("SBU") across multiple industries and geographies, yielding 12,600 observations (3-year snapshots) and over 25,000 business-years of longitudinal data.
+Launched at General Electric in the 1960s, the program maintains a database of 4,300 Strategic Business Units ("SBU") across multiple industries and geographies, yielding 12,600 observations (3-year snapshots) and over 25,000 business-years of longitudinal data.
 The database comprises 500 variables per SBU covering market position, customer value, cost structure, and competitive dynamics.
 Currently operated by pims.ai after a management buy-out, the program provides predictive analytics and benchmarking methodologies.
 Key strategic metrics include market share, product quality, investment intensity, and service quality, which the program correlates with financial performance outcomes.

 History

-The PIMS project was originally initiated by senior managers at General Electric who sought to understand why some of their business units were more profitable than others.
+The PIMS project was originally initiated by senior managers at General Electric (GE) who sought to understand why some of their business units were more profitable than others.
 Under the direction of Sidney Schoeffler, an economics professor hired by GE for the purpose, the project was launched in the 1960s as an internal empirical study analyzing approximately 200 business units ranging from light bulbs to nuclear power stations.
-The aim was to make GE's strategic business units comparable and identify factors that would impact economic success regardless of product type.
+The aim was to make GE's SBUs comparable and identify factors that would impact economic success regardless of product type.
 Return on investment (ROI), i.e. the profit per unit of tied capital, was used as the primary measure of success.

 1960s: Project launch at GE.
 The results were startling: a model with two dozen metrics capturing competitive strength, market health and productivity explained 70% of the variation in profits – and the results were independent of product and geography.
 It explained why GE’s foray into computers had failed and set clear priorities for resource allocation across the portfolio.

-1972: After huge interest across corporate America, the project was transferred to the Marketing Science Institute ,then under Harvard Business School, transforming it into a multi-company program.
+1972: After huge interest across corporate America, the project was transferred to the Marketing Science Institute, then under Harvard Business School, transforming it into a multi-company program.

 1976: The American Strategic Planning Institute (SPI) in Cambridge, Massachusetts, took charge of the project, focusing on developing tools to support business decisions based on the empirical findings.

 1982: A European branch was established.
 With hundreds of companies participating, the program demonstrated that its identified factors - termed "the laws of the marketplace" - operated consistently across time, geography, and industry.

 1990s: PIMS Associates in London became the worldwide competence and design centre for PIMS, backed by 3i plc private equity.

 2005: PIMS Associates became part of Malik Management Zentrum St. Gallen, Switzerland.

-2022: A management buyout established pims.ai as an independent London-based advisory and software company specializing in predictive analytics, incorporating licensed Malik Management methodologies and expanding into organizational transformation.
+2022: A management buyout established pims.ai as an independent London-based advisory and software company specializing in predictive analytics, incorporating Malik Management methodologies and expanding into organizational transformation.

-The database continues to grow through anonymised client engagements, and is still drawn upon by academics and companies today.
+As of December 2025, the database continues to grow through anonymised client engagements, and is still drawn upon by academics and companies today.